Table of Contents

-Social networks provide you access to information in real time.
+Social networks provide you with access to information in real-time.
 News content has been made more available.
-When it comes to dissemination of information, the immediacy of platforms such as Facebook and Twitter is something that traditional media platforms would never have offered you.
+When it comes to the dissemination of information, the immediacy of platforms such as Facebook and Twitter is something that traditional media platforms would never have offered you.

 Negative Effects of Social Media

 Inasmuch as the dissemination of information has been eased, social networks are now being increasingly used to spread false information.
 You will find as much fake news as real news on social media since there are users who always seek ways of capitalizing on any media distribution platform to misinform the public.
 In addition, a large number of users on social platforms often believe whatever they read without first establishing the truth behind it.

 Extensive studies have revealed that the use of social media is just as addictive as drug abuse.
 If you are a Facebook addict, for instance, the first thing that you are likely to do whenever you are free is to log into your account.
 This is not any different from an alcoholic who will use every opportunity to get a shot at his/her favorite drink.